Queuni/Match3-Core/README.md

 - Adjust the pool size to match the actual concurrency we need

 - Remove redundant check that was already covered by the validator

+- Update the deployment docs with the new environment variables